atoirjonov/CS50W_Project0_Google_Search_Page/README.md

 # The project specifications
 Your website must meet the following requirements.
-- **Pages.** You website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.
+- **Pages**.
+You website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.
      - On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
 On each of the other two pages, there should be a link in the upper-right to go back to Google Search.
 - **Query text**.
 On the Google Search page, the user should be able to type in a query, click "google Search", and be taken to the Google search results for that page.
      - Like Google's own, your search bar should be centred with rounded corners.
 The search button should also be centred, and should be beneath the search bar.